-Judge Roy Moore Accuser Reportedly Worked For Hillary Clinton and Joe Biden
+Judge Roy Moore Accuser Reportedly Worked For Hillary Clinton And Joe Biden

 The most explosive allegation of several against Moore is that he had a sexual encounter with another woman when she was 14 and he was 32.

-The former chief Justice of the Alabama Supreme Court, Moore, 70, is a West Point graduate who served as a military police commander in Vietnam.
+The former Chief Justice of the Alabama Supreme Court, Moore, 70, is a West Point graduate who served as a military police commander in Vietnam.
 Moore has strongly denied all the sexual misconduct allegations against him, deeming them politically motivated.

 Several senior Republicans, including President Trump, have called upon Judge Roy Moore to drop out of the race if the allegations are true.
-According to the Alabama secretary of state, it is too late to remove Moore’s name from the ballot, but there are procedures that can be employed to postpone the election for purposes of a replacement candidate, if the state GOP and Moore can come to some resolution.
+According to the Alabama secretary of state, it is too late to remove Moore’s name from the ballot, but there are procedures that can be employed to postpone the election for purposes of a replacement candidate if the state GOP and Moore can come to some resolution.

 With the election only a few weeks away, many Judge Roy Moore supporters question the timing of the newly revealed sexual misconduct allegations, especially given Moore’s longtime high-profile status in the political and legal communities.